 Things to do first before cooking

-Before you cook the Fasolia, soak the dry white beans in water overnight.
+Before you cook the Fasolia, soak the dry beans (blacked eyed or white) in the water overnight.
 It will help makes it soft, which will reduce the cooking time when boiling the beans

 In a different pot, I add olive oil and then chopped garlic and onion.
 Stir for few minutes till they both look transparent and cooked.

 When it started to boil, lower the fire to low heat and add tomato paste and coriander leaves.
 Stir to combine and then let it cook for an additional 5 to 10 minutes with the lid covered.
-Add salt and black pepper for taste.
+Add salt and black pepper for taste before serving.

 Recipe Frequently Asked Questions

-Yes, you can remove the beef and just white beans in this recipe.
+Yes, you can remove the beef and just the beans in this recipe.
 You can add chopped potatoes or carrots if you like.
 It will make your dish purely vegan.

 This recipe can last in the fridge for up to 5 to 7 days.

-Here are other delicious Jordanian, Lebanese and other Middle Eastern Beef recipes you can try at home:
+Here are other delicious Jordanian, Lebanese and other Middle Eastern stew or soup recipes you can make at home:

 - 500 gram of boneless beef cubes